mlubinsky/mlubinsky.github.com/spark/README.md

 https://www.youtube.com/watch?v=isOuTH_49pY

 #### shuffle hash join
 ```
+ useful where any partition of the build side could be fit into memory
+ ome  table is mutch smaller then  the other one, then cost to build a hash table on a smaller table is less than sorting the larger table

+ only when spark.sql.join.preferSortMergeJoin=false
+ and the cost to build the hash table is less then sorting the data

+ but keep in mind - sort merge join is preferred over Shuffle Hash Join

   step 1 - shuffle phase data in both tables are partitioned by the
                join key so they can be colocated
-  step 2 - single noe hash join
+  step 2 - single node hash join
 ```
 #### sort join